 Helen did point out that Jess’ people just killed someone who wasn’t Sam, who hadn’t done anything to provoke them.
 Sam is still in a fantasy world where his living children are more of an abstraction to him than the child he lost.

-He seems to be real, but I’m not sure he’s fully alive.
-I think he could be a ghostly version of Ariadne’s red thread of fate that holds Sam to the island and keeps him sane at the same time.
+He seems to be real and corporeal, but I’m not sure he’s fully alive, as in, his spirit may not fully inhabit his body.
+I think he could be a ghostly version of Ariadne’s red thread of fate, holding Sam to the island and keeping him sane at the same time.
 He may also connect Sam and Helen in the long run.

 Once her people determine that the Big House is now empty, Jess joins Ellie in the car and takes the baby back.
 Ellie asks her to explain what’s going on.
 Jess says the island needs to be closed to visitors from now on.
 She reminds Ellie of how they’ve made her feel like she belongs on the island because she understands how special the island is.
 And that makes Ellie special.
 All of the other issues in her life don’t matter on Osea.
 The islanders love her because she loves the island.

 Jess would really like for Helen to become part of this circle of special love, because she’s so lost in her grief over Nathan that she can’t see Ellie clearly.
 She sees Lu, because Lu was a fresh start who’s too young to have been part of their lives with Nathan.
 But Ellie is a constant reminder of her brother and that loss has turned Helen to stone.

 Jess is hoping that Ellie will stay on the island for a while.
 In fact, the whole family can stay.
 Baby Epona bonds them all together as a family.
 To make that happen, Jess needs Ellie to help her set up a conversation with Helen, but of course she won’t ask Ellie to do anything that makes her uncomfortable.